PelionIoT/pelion-ready-example/README.md

 - Option 2: custom bootloader

-    If you'd like to overide a default bootloader or use a custom one available in the application, then indicate the path to the booloader in the  `mbed_app.json`.
+    If you'd like to overide a default bootloader or use a custom one available in the application, then indicate the path to the booloader, `app_offset` and `header_offset` parameters in `mbed_app.json`.
 For example:

     ```
     "target_overrides": {
             "K64F": {
+                "target.app_offset": "0xa400",
+                "target.header_offset": "0xa000",
                 "target.bootloader_img": "bootloader/my_bootloader.bin"
             }
         }
     ```

+    You may need to specify `header_format` as well.
+You could include the default header format from [Mbed OS](https://github.com/ARMmbed/mbed-os/blob/master/features/FEATURE_BOOTLOADER/mbed_lib.json) by adding `"target.features_add": ["BOOTLOADER"]`.

 #### Verifying that firmware update works